danielmsimuko/01-linux/README.md

 ### Adding users

+`sudo adduser username` will create an account, home directory and prompt you for a password.
+This is a newer feature and isnt available on all linux distros

-`$ su - username` allows you to switch your user to another
+`$ su - username` allows you to switch to another user

-`$ sudo useradd username` adding a user to system
+`$ sudo useradd -m -s /bin/bash username` adding a user to system while setting the home directory + default shell

 `$ sudo userdel username` deletes a user